rudi-cilibrasi/vitefolts/README.md

 For a longer guide have a look at the [Open Logic Project](https://builds.openlogicproject.org/open-logic-complete.pdf) book

+If you prefer videos, here is a [good one by Adam Pease](https://www.youtube.com/watch?v=J3Pm43O48Uo)

 ### Building vitefolts

 To build and run vitefolts, follow these steps: